 Friday, April 17 | Venice, Italy | We walked 20,000+ steps over canals and along cobblestone alleyways (with a pit stop for a gondola ride).

-Saturday, April 18 | Lake Bled, Slovenia | We were in the car the majority of the day, but made the steep, rocky climb for an incredible view of what has been ranked the most beautiful lake in Europe.
+Saturday, April 18 | Lake Bled, Slovenia | We were in the car the majority of the day, but braved a steep climb to get an incredible view of what has been ranked the most beautiful lake in Europe.

 Sunday, April 19 | Munich, Germany | John and I walked to a take-out spot to grab supper for our crew.
 I took zero pictures, but promise this walk did happen!